- PhD title: Animal Welfare in EU Agriculture: Public and Private Standards of Relative

 Are there any other highlights of your PhD experience so far that you would like to tell us about (eg. any awards, conferences, publishing achievements or social events)?

-Yes, thank you, bolstered by the excellent exchange of ideas and knowledge between my supervisor and me, I have successfully published in peer-reviewed sources and Leeds Law School acknowledged this in the Doctoral School’s Newsletter.
+Yes, thank you, bolstered by the excellent exchange of ideas and knowledge between my supervisor and me, I have successfully published in peer-reviewed sources and Leeds Law School acknowledged this in the Graduate School’s Newsletter.